Effects of Climate Change Stories

 May 28, 2024

 On the surface, brown kelp might not look like the most exciting plant.
-But when it comes to tackling the climate crisis, this large algae—one of around 12,000 species of seaweed worldwide—has superpowers.
+But when it comes to tackling climate change, this large algae—one of around 12,000 species of seaweed worldwide—has superpowers.
 It can store harmful greenhouse gases, reduce the carbon footprint of the global food system, help coastal communities adapt to climate impacts, and even be made into a climate-friendly alternative to plastic!

 Kelp on a line at seaweed farm